 - Google Posts, one of the critical local SEO tools in your strategy.

 - Special features like menus and price lists.

 - Location ad extensions.

-- Review management, which impacts not only public perception of your brand but local search rankings, as well.
+- Online review management, which impacts not only public perception of your brand but local search rankings, as well.

 - Inventory feeds (i.e. See what’s in store).